CDRH/datura/docs/3_manage/post_omeka_html.md

 - `json_dir`, `html_id`, and `iiif_dir` are set within the script and correspond to the standard Datura output folders.
 - `iiif_server` should be set within the config/private.yml to the base url of the IIIF server.

-### Error you might run into when posting IIIF
+### Error you might run into
-Sometimes it will return error code 422 (unprocessable) or error code 500.
+Sometimes it will return error code 422 (unprocessable content) or error code 500.
 These error messages can be investigated in the Omeka S logs found on the admin page.
 Check them against the Omeka S source code found in GitHub.
 (Note that the base Omeka code, powering the website, is in PHP).
-- It expects a full URL, not a local file path, in "o:source" which is set when you
+- It expects a full URL, not a local file path, in "o:source" which is set when you post media items.
 - A malformed URL may cause error that are unable to connect.
 Make sure that it includes slashes in the proper places
 - Internal SQL errors are likely also caused by sending bad data, not corresponding to formats set above
+- There is a known issue where Omeka throws an errors when deleting media items and unlinking them